josueortc/gpu-deploy/README.md

     pip install .

 `/example/` is a template for creating `fabfile.py`, `Dockerfile`, `docker-compose.yml`, `.env`, and scripts.
-Pay attention to how these files should be organized in directories.
+Pay attention to how these files should be organized in directories.  `Dockerfile` and `docker-compose.yml` must together in a single directory, and all scripts must be together in another directory.
+However, `.env` can be whatever path that is specified by the user.

 To use, navigate to the example directory with the fabfile:

     cd example